-While you are still at job searching embellish your resume with publications.
+While you are still on your job search, embellish your resume with publications.
 Use the time on your hand to write articles in topics that interest you.
 Contact academic journals about the requirements for submission or your local bar.
-You can also write for top blogs in the legal industry and in doing so, build your own online reputation which could swing the momentum your way in your job hunt.
-It’s a good way to gain recognition, build trust and connect with influencers and thought leaders in the legal industry and this could translate to useful referrals going forwards.
+You can also write for top blogs in the legal industry, and in doing so, build your own online reputation which could swing the momentum your way in your job hunt.
+It’s a good way to gain recognition, build trust and connect with influencers and thought leaders in the legal industry, and this could translate to useful referrals going forwards.

 (6) Attend events

 In job searching circles, there’s the belief that to get your desired job, you need to go to places where people of influence in your industry meet.
 As a new lawyer, this could mean attending bar association events and introducing yourself to other seasoned lawyers who can be of help to you.
 This is part of networking though.
 When there, interact with other lawyers whose practice is of interest to you.
 You never know, you can land a job in places like these, but don’t let that be your only reason for attending.

 (7) Explore other ways to generate income.

 You can explore other alternative non-legal careers that could help you generate income while you wait for something to turn up.
 Be creative with your time.
 But only use this option in the short run.
 You could still take advantage of other available earning avenues in which to law students can make money.